Cassiexu123/Election_Analysis/README.md

 ## Resources
 - Data Source: election_results.csv
-- Software: Python, Visual Studio Code,
+- Software: Python, Visual Studio Code

 ## Project Summary
 The analysis of the election show that: